The Best Wildlife and Nature Photos from NWF Staff in 2013

 Like our members, NWF staffers are nature enthusiasts and wildlife advocates.
 Together we’ve made significant strides for wildlife in 2013—with your help we can continue that work in 2014

-Tags: ants, Arctic fox, bees, butterflies, caterpillars, Certified Wildlife Habitat, great blue heron, luna moth, northern pintail, osprey, Photography
+Tags: ants, arctic foxes, bees, butterflies, caterpillars, Certified Wildlife Habitat, great blue heron, luna moth, northern pintail, osprey, Photography